An accurate and efficient framework for modelling the surface chemistry of ionic materials: Conclusion

-The main limitation of the the autoSKZCAM framework is that it currently only treats ionic surfaces.
+Due to their technological relevance and the ready availability of experimental data, this work focuses on metal-oxide surfaces, but we expect the autoSKZCAM framework to be applicable to the surfaces of most ionic materials (possessing a band gap).
+Evidence in support of this statement is provided in Sec.~\ref{si-sec:lih_nacl_test} of the Supplementary Information, where we have calculated the $E_\text{int}$ for both H$_2$O on LiH(001) and acetylene on NaCl(001), reaching agreement to available theoretical [DMC and CCSD(T)] estimates~\cite{tsatsoulisComparisonQuantumChemistry2017} in the former and experimental measurements~\cite{dunnInfraredSpectraStructure1992,cabello-cartagenaStructureInfraredAbsorption2010} in the latter.
+Although this work provides new tools for answering questions about the surface chemistry of ionic materials, there are many important classes of systems that it cannot tackle.
 It will be important to develop new embedded cluster approaches that can treat transition metal surfaces~\cite{araujoAdsorptionEnergiesTransition2022c,sheldonHybridRPADFT2024,carboneCOAdsorptionPt1112024} and covalent materials like metal--organic frameworks (MOFs)~\cite{sillarInitioStudyHydrogen2009a,sillarInitioPredictionAdsorption2012} and zeolites~\cite{sauerInitioCalculationsMolecule2019b,bergerAdsorptionCrackingPropane2021a}.
-The code and framework provided within the present work can be adapted in the future to accommodate such new approaches.
 Furthermore, it is desirable to go beyond a simple (local) harmonic description of $H_\textrm{ads}$ to treat anharmonicities and non-localised phenomena (i.e., adsorption at high temperatures).
 Towards this end, there will be exciting prospects in integrating embedded cluster models with machine-learned interatomic potentials~\cite{daruCoupledClusterMolecular2022,chenDataEfficientMachineLearning2023a} to extend the system sizes tackled and enable finite temperature effects to be incorporated.